annassommer/XPLabFinal/data/README.md

 # Experimental Psychology

-## Folder containing the data accumulated by the experiments.
+## Folder containing the raw and preprocessed data accumulated by the experiments.